sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/welcome.md

 ## What this workshop isn't
-This workshop isn't intended to be a rote lecture on all of the different types of AI services and functionality that is available for use, nor will it help you train a specific model for library tasks.
+This workshop isn't intended to be a rote lecture on all of the different types of AI services and functionality that are available, nor will it help you train a specific model for library tasks.

 ## What we will cover